Arts in the criminal justice system

-The National Criminal Justice Arts Alliance is the leading national network supporting the arts in criminal justice.
-Our aim is to ensure the arts are used within the criminal justice system as a springboard for positive change.
-Nearly 800 Alliance members deliver creative interventions to support people in prison, on probation and in the community, with impressive results.
+The National Criminal Justice Arts Alliance’s aim is to ensure the arts are used within the criminal justice system as a springboard for positive change.
+Over 900 Alliance members deliver creative interventions to support people in prison, on probation and in the community, with impressive results.
 We support this transformative work by providing a network and a voice for all the talented and creative people who are committed to making great art with offenders.

-Where possible we act as a conduit between our members and local and national policy-makers who set priorities relating to arts and criminal justice.
-One mechanism for this is via the Arts Forum- a tri-annual meeting chaired by the Ministry of Justice.
+We act as a conduit between our members and local and national policy-makers who set priorities relating to arts and criminal justice.
+One mechanism for this is via the Arts Forum, a tri-annual meeting chaired by the Ministry of Justice (MoJ).

-We work hard to share the work of our members via a range of communications including our monthly newsletter - which includes news, events, job opportunities, funding opportunities and recent publications, as well as via Twitter, blog posts and case studies.
+We work hard to share the work of our members via a range of communications, including our monthly newsletter - which shares news, events, opportunities and recent publications - and via our Twitter, blog and case studies.

 We want to encourage and promote excellence within arts and criminal justice, and aim for this to be threaded through all of our work.
-To address this, we run a professional mentoring scheme, and our Evidence Library enables members and commissioners to assess the impact of arts programmes within a range of criminal justice settings.
+To address this, we run a professional mentoring scheme, publish guidance and hold training events.
+Our Evidence Library enables members and commissioners to assess the impact of arts programmes within a range of criminal justice settings.

-We also hold a range of events throughout the year to bring together a range of stakeholders including Governors, prison staff, Heads of Reducing Reoffending, policy makers, and arts and culture organisations.
+We also hold events throughout the year to bring together a range of stakeholders including governors, prison staff, Her Majesty’s Prison and Probation Service (HMPPS) staff, policy-makers from MoJ, Department for Digital, Culture, Media and Sport (DCMS) and Arts Council England, and arts and culture organisations.

-Following a pilot scheme, we have rolled out our professional mentoring programme to expand opportunities for our members to develop professional skills and knowledge in the field of arts and criminal justice through a one to one mentoring relationship.
-Expert mentors working in the arts and criminal justice sector will provide a minimum of four meetings or telephone conversations over a six month period to their mentee.
-The mentors will provide a range of support about using arts within the Criminal Justice System.
+Our professional mentoring programme expands opportunities for our members to develop professional skills and knowledge in the field of arts and criminal justice through a one-to-one mentoring relationship.
+Expert mentors working in the arts and criminal justice sector provide a range of support about using arts within the criminal justice system to their mentee.